jdno/auto-traffic-control/docs/src/pages/index.md

 ![screenshot](/img/screenshot.png)

-**Auto Traffic Control** is a video game for programmers.
+**Auto Traffic Control** is a video game played by programming.
 Your task is to create a program that can safely manage the airspace above two airports.
 Score points by landing airplanes, and make sure no aircraft get too close together!

 The game is designed to provide an open-ended sandbox that players can use to freely practice programming.
 The game provides a language-agnostic